aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/mirrormaker-migration-dr-highlevel-approach.rst

 MirrorMaker 2 (MM2) is the standard replication tool packaged with the Apache Kafka and can be run as a managed service on the Aiven platform.
 Under the hood, MM2 utilizes Kafka Connect to both consume from one Kafka cluster and then simultaneously produce to a second cluster.
 MM2 can be used to enable either an Active-Passive disaster recovery (DR) architecture or an active-active (HA) architecture.

-Set Up
+MirrorMaker 2 Set Up
 --------------

 MM2 is enabled on the Aiven platform as a service integration between two Aiven Kafka clusters or an Aiven Kafka cluster and an external Kafka integration.
 Once the integration is created MM2 uses the concept of replication flows to direct traffic in the desired direction between Kafka clusters.

 MM2 can be set up using any Aiven standard provisioning method Console, API, CLI, and TF.

-Active - Passive
+Active - Passive Set Up
 --------------------

 **DR**
 To enable a DR scenario the backup cluster (Cluster B) must have topics with the exact same name as the primary cluster (Cluster A).
-By default this is not the case so all replication flows must use the org.apache.kafka.connect.mirror.IdentityReplicationPolicy to guarantee this.
+By default this is not the case so all replication flows must use the org.apache.Kafka.connect.mirror.IdentityReplicationPolicy to guarantee this.

 When a replication flow is created it will mirror all topics based upon the allow list or deny list configuration of the replication flow.
-The allow list should be set .* to guarantee that all internal topics such as __consumer_offsets for Kafka Connectors and consumer groups and _schemas for Karapace.
+The allow list should be set .* to guarantee that all internal topics such as '__consumer_offsets' for Kafka Connectors and consumer groups and '_schemas' for Karapace.

 **Failover**
-A cluster that is replicated using MM2 will have a different service_uri as well as certificates which will need to be accounted for when transitioning applications to use the backup cluster instead of the primary.
+A cluster that is replicated using MM2 will have a different 'service_uri' as well as certificates which will need to be accounted for when transitioning applications to use the backup cluster instead of the primary.

 Given that Cluster B is designed for DR failover, in order to promote Cluster A as the primary cluster after a failover scenario, the data will have to be recreated in Cluster A from Cluster B using MM2 but in reverse.
 This will involve deleting existing data in Cluster A other than consumer offset data

-Active - Active
+Active - Active Set Up
 --------------------

 **DR / HA**